-I fell in love with Vancouver in 1996 while spending 9 months there studying English.
-I returned to France knowing that Vancouver would be my home one day!
-It took me almost 10 years before I found the opportunity to immigrate to Canada.
-First, I spent 2 years in Montreal, where I worked as an Animal Assisted Therapist at Zootherapie Quebec.
-Then, I decided it was time to move to Vancouver.
-I actually ended up on the beautiful Sunshine Coast, where I met my husband, Andrew, and Dr. Smalley.
-I started to work for him as a Veterinary Assistant 3 years ago and I enjoy every single “bite” of it!
+She fell in love with Vancouver in 1996 while spending 9 months there studying English.
+Later she returned to France knowing that Vancouver would be her home one day!
+It took her almost 10 years before she found the opportunity to immigrate to Canada.
+She spent 2 years in Montreal working as an Animal Assisted Therapist at Zootherapie Quebec.
+Then, Aurelia decided it was time to move to Vancouver and ended up on the beautiful Sunshine Coast, where she met her husband, Andrew, and Dr. Smalley.

 Brought up in Vancouver in a family of boaters, Andrea spent many summers in and around Pender Harbour.
 After 13 years spent on BC’s wild and remote Central Coast, she moved with her family to the much larger community of Garden Bay.

 Andrea has been with Madeira Park Veterinary Hospital since the fall of 2009.
-Her love of animals drew her to the position, but it’s the amazing staff and wonderful clients she works with every day that have kept her here (not to mention all the neat stuff she’s been learning along the way).
+Her love of animals drew her to the position, but it is the amazing staff and wonderful clients she works with every day that has kept her here (not to mention all the neat stuff she’s been learning along the way).

-I was born and raised here on the Sunshine Coast till I was 6, when we moved away and spent 10 years in Trail, BC.
-The summer of 2006 we moved back home to Madeira Park, where I graduated from PHSS in 2009.
-Ever since I was little I grew up having cats, dogs and even fish as pets; currently I have my own furbaby, Pepper, who is a 4 year old shih tzu.
+Amber was born and raised here on the Sunshine Coast until she was 6 when her family moved away and spent 10 years in Trail, BC.
+The summer of 2006 she moved back home to Madeira Park, where she graduated from PHSS in 2009.
+Ever since Amber was little she grew up having cats, dogs, and even fish as pets; currently, she has her own fur baby, Pepper, who is a 4-year-old Shih Tzu.